stickhero23/alx-system_engineering-devops/0x00-shell_basics/README.md

 The sixth script, 5-listfilesdigitonly displays contents of current directory including hidden files, long format, and includes user and group IDs.
 The 7th script 6-firstdirectory creates my_first_directory in /tmp/.
 The script 10-back changes directory from current to previous one.
+The script 8-firstdelete deletes the file betty from directory.